mixxxdj/mixxx/source/chapters/vinyl_control.rst

 Sometimes the track you are playing is longer than the timecode area on your record.
-If the needle reaches the end of the vinyl timecode, Mixxx will enter a special "end-of-record" mode.
-When this happens, the vinyl indicator (usually a green rectangle) will blink orange as a warning.
-At the same time, Mixxx will automatically enable "Constant Mode," and will ignore the turntable's pitch.
+If the needle reaches the end of the vinyl timecode, Mixxx will enter a special *End-Of-Record Mode*.
+When this happens, the vinyl indicator (usually a green rectangle) will blink as a warning.
+At the same time, Mixxx will automatically enable *Constant Mode* and will ignore the turntable's pitch.
 At this point the track will simply continue playing until the end.
-When you load a new track, End-Of-Record mode will be automatically disabled and Constant Mode turned off.
+When you load a new track, *End-Of-Record Mode* will be automatically disabled and *Constant Mode* turned off.

-When you're in End-Of-Record Mode and you want to still use the turntable for pitch control, simply lift the needle and place it anywhere in the main timecode area.
-Trust me, it's ok, the track won't stop playing.
-As soon as Mixxx detects that the needle has settled, it will automatically switch to Relative mode.
+When you're in *End-Of-Record Mode* and you want to still use the turntable for pitch control, simply lift the needle and place it anywhere in the main timecode area.
+It's ok, the track won't stop playing.
+As soon as Mixxx detects that the needle has settled, it will automatically switch to *Relative Mode*.

 Cueing Modes
 ============